-- School Counseling (MS)
+- School Counseling (MS and MS/EdS)

-- Clinical Mental Health Counseling (MS)
+- Clinical Mental Health Counseling (MS and MS/EdS)

 - Couple and Family Counseling (MS and MS/EdS)

-- Counseling and Counselor Education (PhD and EdD)
+- Counseling and Counselor Education (PhD)